openconnectivityfoundation/swagger2x/src/templates/OAS2PahoPy/Readme.md

 The IDD is generated, and can be imported in the code via:

-- reading a file from disk
+- reading a file from disk in JSON format with name out_introspection_merged.swagger.json
+- can be located in the same folder as the python file
-- The idd file is located 1 folder up in the hierarchy
+- can be located 1 folder up in the hierarchy

 The default setup is reading the IDD file from disk.

+## Config file

+The default config file is "mqtt.config".
+A specific config file can be loaded with option -rc.

+Config file will read the configuration data for:
+MQTT:

+- Host the host name or ip address of the MQTT server
+- port, server port to be used
+- client_id, the client id, not set then a random uuid will be generated
+- keepalive, the keep alive for the TCP/TLS connection

+Security:

+- cacerts, the file name of the certificate file.

+The config file is read from the same location as the python script.

 ## security